icmx/nukit/README.md

 ## Why?

   - TypeScript — nice types support
-  - Small & Simple — only 34 functions in 5 kilobytes of compiled code
+  - Small & Simple — 28 essential functions with 10 shortcuts in about 5 kilobytes of compiled code
   - Modern — it doesn't rewrites ESNext features that already exists

 ## Contents